Skip to content

 On any given Friday in May, my school district is struggling to fill our substitute vacancies.
 Many of our highly regarded substitutes are retired teachers, and by May they have worked all of the days that our state’s retirement system will allow.
 In addition, May brings college graduations and weddings and, well, a wide array of reasons for our teachers to be absent from work.
 And yet… learning must continue.

-Thus, we find ourselves utilizing creative solutions for plugging those holes.
-A substitute may arrive at one school to step in for a third grade teacher, only to be told that we’ve covered that vacancy another way, and that he/she is instead needed at another school across town to teach bilingual Polish first grade, or middle school math, or perhaps PE.
-Or, a substitute will come to a middle school teaching assignment expecting to have planning time as part of the day (definitely not guaranteed for substitutes, but a nice perk!), and will instead be told that he/she will be covering other classes during that time.
+Thus, we find ourselves using creative solutions to plug those holes.
+A substitute may arrive at one school to step in for a third grade teacher, only to be told that we’ve covered that vacancy another way, and that he/she is instead needed at another school across town.
+Or, a substitute may come to a middle school teaching assignment expecting to have planning time as part of the day (definitely not guaranteed for substitutes, but a nice perk!), and will instead be told that he/she will be covering other classes during that time.

-When we are asking our substitutes to do more and more, I am glad that we have a few constructs in place to thank them for their commitment to our district:
+When we ask our substitutes to do more and more, I’m glad that we have a few constructs in place to thank them for their commitment to our district:

 A Loyalty Rate for Loyal Substitutes